 Please note that the system in Webstar will only update the first letters received which meet the requirements.
 If you want to verify if extra letters or other supporting documents were received, you can contact the admissions call center at (954) 262-1101 or 1-877-640-0218.

 No, since we begin a new application cycle each year, you would have to resubmit a new application within the same time frame.
 Only applications which are complete will be considered ready for review.

 Students must be accepted by the college they applied to in order to be considered for the D.O./D.M.D.
 Dual Degree Program.
 Upon acceptance to the respective college, students expressing an interest in the D.O./D.M.D.
 Dual Degree Program will be contacted and invited to interview.

 Only a select number of motivated students who have attained the highest academic standards and embody the spirit of this collaborative initiative will be considered.

 You need to complete either the MCAT or DAT test for consideration.

-Below are some of the things that the committee of admissions reviews when they are considering an applicant for an interview; these appear in no particular order.
+Below are some of the things that the Committee of Admissions reviews when it is considering an applicant for an interview.
+These appear in no particular order.